conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 This appears very excessive, isn't it?
 But if we decide to add support for more Linux distributions or more architectures, the amount of code will grow extremely fast.

-As you can see, conan uses [system_requirements](https://docs.conan.io/en/latest/reference/conanfile/methods.html?highlight=system_requirements#system-requirements) method in order to specify system-specific requirements, and there is also [SystemPackageTool](https://docs.conan.io/en/latest/reference/tools.html?highlight=systempackagetool#tools-osinfo-and-tools-systempackagetool) helper which automates installation of packages.
+As you can see, Conan uses [system_requirements](https://docs.conan.io/en/latest/reference/conanfile/methods.html?highlight=system_requirements#system-requirements) method in order to specify system-specific requirements, and there is also [SystemPackageTool](https://docs.conan.io/en/latest/reference/tools.html?highlight=systempackagetool#tools-osinfo-and-tools-systempackagetool) helper which automates the installation of packages.
 Under the hood, it invokes commands specific to the given package manager, like *apt-get install -y libgtk2.0-dev:i386*.

 ### Package info